 Open: 0600-2230 and up to 2359 on request, seven days a week, year-round.

-The thing you probably want to know about Oxford is while it takes just over an hour to drive to London, making it the furthest away of all the “London” airports, it also charges a third the price in terms of handling fees.
-You can contact the main FBO on email@example.com
+The thing you probably want to know about Oxford is while it takes just over an hour to drive to London, making it the furthest away of all the “London” airports, it also charges much less in handling fees.
+You can contact the main FBO on firstname.lastname@example.org

 However, London Luton has some pretty strict night flight limits over the summer – ad hoc movements (i.e. BA/GA flights) are not allowed between 2300-0700, while no further night slots will be available to scheduled flights.
 Holders of existing day time slots will not be able to re-schedule them for the night period either.
-These rules will be in place from June 14 until Sep 16.
-More info
+These rules will be in place from June 1 until Sep 30.
+Check here for more info.

 Open: Monday to Friday 0700-2200 and 0800-2000 local time over the weekend – no extensions possible.
 Same times apply year-round.

 Farnborough is a dedicated business aviation airport and can be contacted at email@example.com